assen-totin/cdn/README.md

 - Place the file in the resulting path.
 - Example: with depth of 4, file ID `abcdef0123456789` must be placed at path `/a/b/c/d/abcdef0123456789` inside the CDN root (note that the first N letters are *not* removed form the file name, they just for the path - this is how path will be determined when the CDN needs to serve the file).

+## Example

+See Examples below.

+# Examples

+`unix_socket_server.js` is an example Unix socket server in Node.js which can be used as a skeleton for creating an authorisation body.
+It contains the necessary code minus the actual authorisation part.

+`file_upload.js` is an example HTTP server in Node.js which can be used as a skeleton for creating an upload service for the CDN.
+It contains the necessary code minus the authorisation of the upload and the writing of the metadata.